AdaCore/gnatstudio/docs/users_guide/extending.rst

   its possible targets, so that you can easily start a make command.

 * Cross-references enhancements

   Various plug-ins take advantage of GPS's cross-references information to create additional menus to navigate (for instance to jump to the primitive operations of Ada tagged types, to the body of Ada separate entities, ...)

 * Text manipulation

   Several plug-ins provide support for advanced text manipulation in the editors, for instance to be able to align a set of lines based on various criteria, or to manipulate a rectangular selection of text.

-You can chose graphically which plug-ins should or should not be loaded on startup.
+You can choose graphically which plug-ins should or should not be loaded on startup.
 To do so, select the menu `/Tools/Plug-ins`.
 This brings up a new window, containing two parts: